From Oakwood Park, you have multiple public modes of transport available to you, including regular buses, trains and the Thickthorn Park and Ride.

 There are regular bus services that connect Oakwood Park to places such as Norwich and Wymondham Town Centre.
-Don’t forget, if you would like to try the local bus services, you can claim your free one-month bus pass for services within the Norwich network.
-Just complete the short travel survey here or in the Travel Information Pack which has been delivered to you.
+If you would like to try the local bus services, you can claim your free one-month bus pass for services within the Norwich network.
+Just scan the QR code on the Travel Information Pack which has been delivered to you.

-Frequent and regular services depart along Norwich Road, linking you with places such as Norwich, Cringleford for the hospital, Watton and Attleborough.
+Regular services depart along Norwich Road, linking you to places such as Norwich, Cringleford for the Norfolk and Norwich Unversity hospital, Watton and Attleborough.
 Most bus services running along Norwich Road provide links with Hethersett.
-Google is a great resource for finding a route or bus stop, you can either search for the route to find a timetable or search when you are travelling to and from to display different ways of getting there.
+Google is a great resource for finding a route or bus stop, you can search for a route to find a timetable, or search when you are travelling to and from to display different ways of getting there.

 Take a look at our Oakwood Park Bus Guide for all the information you’ll need on local buses and how to use them!

 Wymondham Train Station is approximately a 30-minute walk from Oakwood Park or a 9 minute cycle.
 Services typically run hourly in both directions (to Norwich or in the direction of Cambridge).
-During peak hours there are more frequent services which provide greater flexibility for commuters.
+During peak hours there are more frequent services that provide greater flexibility for commuters.
 You can download train timetables here.
-If you would like to try the train service into Norwich for a month, you can claim for a free one-month season ticket instead of the bus pass.
+If you would like to try the train service heading to Norwich for a month, you can claim a free one-month season ticket instead of the bus pass.
 Just complete the short travel survey.

 Railcards are a great way to save money (up to a third) on train travel.
 There are several cards available so most should be able to apply.
 Cards available are: